seadanda/protonvpn-applet/README.md

 ```
 ./protonvpn-applet.py
 ```
-You might have to `chmod +x protonvpn-applet` first
+You might have to `chmod +x protonvpn-applet.py` first

 ## Installing
 ### From source